-In a series of agreements to which TIM and/or its subsidiaries are party, a change of control means an amendment or extinction of the relationship.
+In a number of agreements to which TIM and/or its subsidiaries are parties, a change of control (i.e., generally speaking, a change of control of the contracting company, without prejudice to the specific definitions of this notion provided for in such agreements from time to time) entails a change or termination of the relationship.

 The situations not subject to contractual confidentiality constraints in which the change of control is significant are reported below.